 When a person passes away, a lawyer is often called in to handle the paperwork involved with settling an estate’s assets.
-“Probate” is a legal proceeding which rules on the validity of a will and vests the Surrogate’s Court (in New York) with oversight responsibility in connection with estate administration.
-The law firm of Susan G. Parker Law Associates PC has over 30 years of experience handling estates, both large and small.
+“Probate” is a legal proceeding that rules on the validity of a will and vests the Surrogate’s Court (in New York) with oversight responsibility.
+If a person dies without a will, the process appoints an estate administrator rather than an executor.
+The law firm of Susan G. Parker Law Associates, PC has over 30 years of experience handling estates, both large and small.

 Probate and estate administration are often pain-staking, detail oriented processes that involve a lot of paperwork.
 It can be easy or hard, costly or not, depending on the assets held in the estate, number of beneficiaries, and the difficulty of giving notice of probate to necessary parties.

 - The person who died (the decedent) had a Last Will and Testament.

 - The decedent’s beneficiaries cannot be served with notice of probate or challenge the validity of the Last Will and Testament, thereby creating a “will contest,” which is a legal battle.

 - The heirs cannot on the appointment of an administrator, who oversees estate administration if the decedent died without a Last Will and Testament.

 - Whether assets are easily identifiable and transferable at death.